Bitcorn-labs/Ic_dns/README.md

 # Ic_dns
 A native domain service for internet computer canisters using ic0.io with assigned prefix’s

+users with current canists whom wish to have preix redirecfs to ic0.io can make a pull request.

 Current operating canister redirects http://bob.ic0.io http://breakingbits.ic0.io